How Much Are You Really Spending on Club Management Software? Top 3 Hidden Costs to Consider

 1. System Inefficiencies

-Your people have learned how to use your club software.
+Your people have learned how to use your club management software.
 But is their workflow optimized?
 Older technologies (those architected 5-10 years ago or more) may contain roadblocks to efficiency – things like only being able to open one tab at a time, tedious workarounds, or labor-intensive reporting.
 These minor inconveniences add up to significant time wasted; and your peoples’ time is your club’s most valuable resource.
 A modern platform provides ease-of-use that vastly reduces inefficient workflows and frees up more time for your people.

 2. Lack of Integration